PerziThomas/DA_Perzi_Ambrosch/source/3_Implementation.md

 5. Layered system
    : A system is composed of layers which are only able to interact with their next immediate neighbors and are unable to see further beyond that.
 6. Code on demand
-   : Optionally, code can be download to extend a clients functionality.
+   : Optionally, code can be downloaded to extend a clients functionality.

 A REST resource is defined as a combination of data, the corresponding metadata as well as links leading to another associated state.
 Resources should be self-descriptive.
 Resources can be represented through any kind of format. [@restful]

 ### Controllers
-Using ASP.NET Core's controller classes the creation of high level routing of HTTP-Requests, the web service is divided into three main components.
+Using ASP.NET Cores controller classes, to create high level routing of incoming HTTP-Requests, the web service is divided into three main components.

 1. Geofences
    : General interaction with geofence objects, providing actions such as adding, deleting, modifying and reading them (CRUD).
 Furthermore, options to lock geofences on certain days of the week are also provided.
 2. TimePoints
     : Used to analyze trips either in real time or after the completion of one.
 3. Geofence Metadata
-    : Lorem Ipsum
+    : This data is used to sort Geofences using attributes set by the user.
+For example, Geofences can be attributed to a worker or a company.
+Metadata is only used for filtering Geofences.

 Controllers provide the ability to create API-Endpoints for all commonly used HTTP methods (GET, POST, DELETE, etc...) using annotations.
-Methods annotated as such supply ready to use objects needed for the processing of requests, such as request and response objects, as well as automatic parsing of the request body.
+Methods annotated as such supply ready-to-use objects needed for the processing of requests.
+Such as request and response objects, as well as automatic parsing of the request body to a C# object.

 \begin{lstlisting}[caption=A sample delete endpoint using a MVC approach to separate concerns., label=lst:restctrl, language={[Sharp]C}]
         [HttpDelete]